Rutang-Bhatiya/ECO3-data-engineering-bdm-2-future-architecture/README.md

 ## Centralized Database Strategy

-BDM 2.0 will consist of **19–20 centralized databases**, designed to be:
+BDM 2.0 will consist of **XX centralized databases**, designed to be:

 - Easy to maintain
 - Easy to understand